 RMI has a solid experience in meteorological data validation, and in particular in rain gauges data validation.
 Rain gauges observations in Belgium are verified routinely at RMI as an operational task.
-Each business day, an operator checks the latest rain gauges data with the help of data visualisation and manipulation tools.
+Each business day, an operator checks the latest rain gauges data with the help of www.meteo.be 5 Update: July 2, 2021 data visualisation and manipulation tools.
 These tools are internally developped and accessible within a user-friendly interface named PluvioControl.
 The validation procedure is semi-automated in the sense that suspicious values are highlighted by this tool and proposed to the operator for further checks who takes the final decision to validate or to correct these values.